-- To calculate performance/dollar value I am taking the PassMark score and dividing it by its MSRP.
+- To calculate performance/dollar value, I am dividing the PassMark score by its MSRP.

 - Higher the Performance/Dollar score, the better the value.

-You can see here that not only are the Intel Core i5 better performing, they have a much better performance/dollar value compared to the Intel Pentium i5 as well.
+You can see here that the Intel Core i5 performs better and has a much better performance/dollar value than the Intel Pentium i5.

 4. TDP Comparison

-TDP or Thermal Design Power loosely defines the electricity the CPU uses and also the amount of heat it generates.
+TDP, or Thermal Design Power, loosely defines the electricity the CPU uses and the amount of heat it generates.

-Generally, the higher the performance of a CPU, the higher would be its TDP.
+Generally, the higher the performance of a CPU, the higher its TDP would be.

-Even the best desktop-based Intel Pentium CPUs have a far lower TDP compared to Intel Core i5s.
+Even the best desktop-based Intel Pentium CPUs have a far lower TDP than Intel Core i5s.

-Laptop CPUs have the lowest TDP so much as so that some laptop CPUs can even have a TDP of even 8W.
-Laptop CPUs have lower TDP in order to conserve battery life.
+Laptop CPUs have the lowest TDP, so much so that some laptop CPUs can even have a TDP of 8W.
+Laptop CPUs have lower TDP to conserve battery life.

-As such, a Laptop Pentium and a Laptop Core i5 have a weaker performance as compared to desktop counterparts.
+As such, a Laptop Pentium and a Laptop Core i5 have weaker performance than their desktop counterparts.

 5. Use Cases of Intel Pentium and Intel Core i5

-Both Intel Pentium and Core i5 serve a very different market segment.
+Both Intel Pentium and Core i5 serve very different market segments.